rmrfslashbin/notes.improvisedscience.org/content/recipes/Pumpkin_Pie.md

 ### Roast Pumpkin

--   With a small-medium sugar pumpkin, cut out the stem and scrape out the insides, discard (save the seeds for roasting later).
+-   With a small-medium sugar pumpkin, cut out the stem and scrape out and discard the fibrous strands.
+Save the seeds and roast them later.
 -   Cut the pumpkin in half and lay cut side down on a rimmed baking sheet lined with silpat or aluminum foil.
 -   Fill with ¼" water.